mendix/docs/content/howto/mobile/native-remote-notifications.md

 ### 3.5 Adding Firebase Configurations

-Deploy your project and open your administration page in a web browser.
+Deploy your app and open your administration page in a web browser.
 Then, do the following:

 1. Add a new FCM configuration.
 1. Select **Enabled**.